 (One of the joys of SimLit is collaborating with creators who specialize in different areas: some people make gorgeous custom content, others could get an honorary degree in interior design with their Build Mode experience, others master a half-dozen trade programs to set up stunning photographs, others can whip up a character in CAS with a vague prompt like “feminist indie band,” and others still are trying to revive interest in the genre by highlighting its academic, artistic, and emotional merits.
 People in the last category have a hard time finding their crowd, but it doesn’t stop us from appreciating what everyone else can do!
 So here’s Catastrophe Theory’s (CT’s) take on that.
 It was this or a “bachelor” challenge with Shu where he just sleeps with everyone on the first date and no one gets eliminated.
 Sim credits at the end of the chapter; forum post with character blurbs here.)

 (Splitting yet another chapter into two parts because my research is actually going somewhere, and I can only really focus on this side story when that’s not the case.
-Copy editing on the fly like usual.
+Copy editing on the fly as usual.
 Thank you for your patience.)

 “Listen up!
 Listen up!”
 The woman who said this was standing in front of the entrance to the community center and clapping her hands.
 Her clapping caused the conversational murmur nearest her to decrescendo, the newly created silence echoing through the packed hallway until her voice reached the sims in the back.
 “Everyone who is here for the Venus in Retrograde auditions—everyone here for the Venus in Retrograde auditions, we have an important announcement.
 We have an important announcement.
 Everybody!
 Listen up!”